Kevorian Barnes

-Kevorian Barnes (born August 10, 2003) is an American football running back for the UTSA Roadrunners.
+Kevorian Barnes (born August 10, 2003) is an American college football running back for the TCU Horned Frogs.
+He previously played for the UTSA Roadrunners.

-Early years
+Early life

 Barnes attended San Augustine High School where he was named to three straight All-District teams.
 Ranked the #124 running back in the class of 2021 he committed to play college football at University of Texas at San Antonio.

 College career

+UTSA

 After redshirting in 2021 due to an injury, Barnes would become a contributor for the Roadrunners in 2022.
 On October 14, 2022, Barnes rushed for 128 yards and 2 touchdowns in a 30-10 win over FIU.
 In the 2022 Conference USA Championship Barnes would make his first career start, rushing for a career-high 175 yards in the Roadrunners 48-27 victory over North Texas.
 At the conclusion of the 2022 season, Barnes was named the Conference USA Freshman of the Year.

+On December 9, 2024, Barnes announced that he would enter the transfer portal.

+TCU

+On December 17, 2024, Barnes announced that he would transfer to TCU.